After years of hype about gigabit speeds that will let you download full-length movies in mere seconds, 5G is becoming a

 "We've done dozens of trials already," Intel's Topol said.
 "Now as we get closer to the commercial silicon, that's where the OEM announcements [from hardware makers] will start to come in."

 For its part, Qualcomm has said that 20 operators around the world will roll out 5G in 2019, including all major US carriers.
-Eighteen device makers have committed to using Qualcomm's 5G components in their devices.
+Twenty device makers have committed to using Qualcomm's 5G components in their devices.

 That includes the Snapdragon 855, which in addition to improvements to performance and power efficiency, also adds 5G connectivity in the form of the X50 5G modem, unveiled even earlier in 2018.
 Also included in the Snapdragon 855 processing platform is the the X24 LTE modem, which can deliver download speed of 2 Gbps on networks that support gigabit LTE.

 How Wireless Carriers Are Preparing

 AT&T flipped the switch on 5G wireless service in 12 cities — Atlanta, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Louisville, New Orleans, Oklahoma City, Raleigh, San Antonio and Waco — in Dec.
 2019.
-In 2019, Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco and San Jose will see 5G service turned on.
+In 2019, Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco and San Jose will see 5G service turned on, and AT&T just announced that Chicago and Minneapolis will join the slate of cities getting 5G this year.

 AT&T is turning to a mobile hotspot, not a smartphone, as its first 5G-capable device, and its being built by Netgear.
 The company's Nighthawk 5G Mobile Hotspot has all the same bands as the LTE version, only with 5G built on top of it.
 In October, AT&T completed the first 5G connection between the hotspot and a live millimeter-wave 5G network.
 Likewise, Verizon is turning to Inseego to build a 5G hotspot of its own.
 Both AT&T and Verizon had sample 5G networks set up at Qualcomm's recent tech summit in Hawaii this past December, though they weren't delivering anything near true 5G speeds.

 "There are network operators that will be very aggressive with their plans.
 There might not be a lot of devices ready but it's important that the networks be ready."